bregman-arie/devops-exercises/topics/kubernetes/README.md

 <details>
 <summary>Explain the sidecar container pattern</summary><br><b>

-The sidecar pattern is a single-node pattern made up of two containers.
-The first is the application container.
-It contains the core logic for the application.
+ ion container, there is a sidecar container.
+</b></details>
-Without this container, the application would not exist.
+r, the application would not exist.
 In addition to the application container, there is a sidecar container.

+In simpler words, when you have a Pod and there is more than one container running in that Pod that supports or complements the application container, it means you use the sidecar pattern.
 </b></details>

 ### CronJob